Palabaddala Raja Maha Viharaya

 References

 1) Bogahawatte, D., 2020.
-A Study of the spatial experience of Siripada Pilgrimage.
-An Essay submitted to the Liverpool John Moores University and Sri Lanka Institute of Information Technology as a fulfillment of the Module 6111ARSRI- CDP Research of the B.Sc.
+A Study of the Spatial Experience of Siripada Pilgrimage.
+An Essay submitted to the Liverpool John Moores University and Sri Lanka Institute of Information Technology as a fulfilment of Module 6111ARSRI- CDP Research of the B.Sc.
 (Hons.)
 Architecture Degree Program. pp.8,22.